Is My Water Hard or Soft? Here’s How to Know.

 If you suspect you might have hard water, be on the lookout for these telltale signs:

-- Spotty dishes.
-Hard water makes it difficult to rinse away soap and detergent.
-So whether you hand-wash your dishes or use a dishwasher, your water hardness will play a role in your rinse cycle.
-Dishes rinsed in hard water often have chalky streaks and spots -- the traces of soap left behind.
+- Spotty dishes: Hard water makes it difficult to rinse away soap and detergent.
+Whether you hand-wash your dishes or use a dishwasher, your water hardness will play a role in your rinse cycle.
+Dishes rinsed in hard water often have chalky streaks and spots—the traces of soap left behind.

-- Appliance damage.
-Those minerals deposits will eventually build up on just about everything they touch, causing damage that can ruin an appliance.
-The pieces of equipment at risk of hard water damage include hot water heaters, refrigerator ice makers, dishwashers and washing machines.
+- Appliance damage: Those minerals deposits in your tap water will eventually build up on just about everything they touch, causing damage that can ruin an appliance.
+The pieces of equipment at risk of hard water damage include hot water heaters, refrigerator ice makers, dishwashers, and washing machines.

 Do you think you have hard water?
 If so, your household plumbing could be taking on damage every day.
 Contact your licensed local plumbers for expert hard water testing and effective water softening solutions.
-Contact us today at (800) 259-7705!
+Contact us online or call us today at (800) 259-7705!